orstavik/JoiComponents/book/chapter4/Pattern2_HelicopterParentChild.md

 1. The LiWc item element (LI) sets up a default shadowDom in which the number of the LI element thus far is unspecified (`#. `).
-2. When the OL is first connected, or whenever the list of visible children changes, the `childrenChangedCallback(...)` is triggered.
+2. When the OL is first connected, or whenever the list of visible children changes, the `slotchangeCallback(...)` is triggered.
 This method iterates the list of children and notifies all LI children about their LI-only order in the list by calling `el.updateNumber(i+1)`.
 3. When the LI element is notified about an updated position in its list, it updates it shadowDom to display that position.